mariammkkk/travel-reservation-system/README.md

 **Customer representative**

-- Book on behalf of a customer (username lookup); one- or two-leg manual entry.
+- Book on behalf of a customer (username lookup); one or two leg manual entry.
 - Edit reservation: update seat and meal on a chosen `Includes` segment.
 - Maintain aircraft, airports, and flights (list / add / update / delete via forms).
 - View waiting list for a given flight (airline + flight number).